 Why do you need it?

 As a new dad you will feel excited, but you may also feel left out, unsure or overwhelmed.
 The DadPad can help by giving you the knowledge and practical skills that you need.
 The resource will support you and your partner to give your baby the best possible start in life.

 Being a parent of a child in neonatal care can come with lots of other emotions and problems.
 DadPad Neonatal offers additional help and support in these situations.
 Find out more.

 Complete this form and then check your email for your download link.
 After receiving your download, we may email you from time-to-time with hints, tips, news and resources to further help you be dad ready.

-- create healthy child attachment and strong bond between you and your baby for a brighter future
+- Learn how to create a strong bond and healthy attachment between you and your baby

 Young dads find it difficult to ask for help, particularly where their partners can become expert in the practicalities quite quickly and they don’t.
 [The DadPad] is about Dads being prepared for some of that tension and strain of being a new parent, but without being overwhelmed and knowing that it’s not just mums who can access the help and advice that’s available, even if they don’t live with their partner.

 The DadPad gives support to new fathers who can often feel left out and unable to help when they’re needed most, and this can put a strain on both parents.